uicids560/Efficient-Deep-Training/README.md

 Once the hyper-parameters are defined, the training process takes place and a result summary is shown at the end of the Jupyter notebook.

+## Conclusions
+After testing three CoreSet Methods by comparing accuracy and time spent training the models with the full dataset, it was found that:
+- CoreSet methods help to reduce GPU costs expressed by less time spent.
+- Accuracy is not sacrificed, when a subset of data is selected.
+- Time spent to train the model increases, as the complexity of the model increases.

 ## References
 Alake, R (2020). *Deep Learning: GoogLeNet Explained.* Taken from the website: https://towardsdatascience.com/deep-learning-googlenet-explained-de8861c82765

+Baharan Mirzasoleiman, Jeff Bilmes, Jure Leskovec (2020). *Coresets for Data-efficient Training of Machine Learning Models.* DOI: 10.48550/arXiv.1906.01827

 Krishnateja Killamsetty, Durga Sivasubramanian, Ganesh Ramakrishnan, Rishabh Iyer (2020). *GLISTER: Generalization based Data Subset Selection for Efficient and Robust Learning.* DOI: 10.48550/arxiv.2012.10630

+Krishnateja Killamsetty, Durga Sivasubramanian, Ganesh Ramakrishnan, Abir De, Rishabh Iyer (2021). *GRAD-MATCH: Gradient Matching based Data Subset Selection for Efficient Deep Model Training.* DOI: 10.48550/arXiv.2103.00123

 Shrivastav, A (n.d). *Different Types of CNN Models.* Taken from the website: https://iq.opengenus.org/different-types-of-cnn-models/